 The Company manufactures and sells medium and heavy-duty ZEVs, such as delivery trucks and buses.
-The Company manufactures ZEVs by installing and integrating its internally-developed, zero-emission powertrain into a vehicle chassis supplied by original equipment manufacturer ("OEM") partners or from the customer.
+The Company manufactures ZEVs by removing the internal combustion engine and certain associated components (collectively, "decontented parts") and installing and integrating its internally-developed, zero-emission powertrain into a vehicle chassis supplied by original equipment manufacturer ("OEM") partners or from the customer.
 At times, the Company also installs and integrates its zero-emission powertrains into a used vehicle chassis supplied by the customer ("repower").
 The Company also manufactures and sells its stand-alone, zero-emission powertrains directly to customers.